Characters: Classical Mythology Mortals And Demigods

 - Rescue Romance: With Andromeda.

 - Supernatural Aid: The Gods them selves are on his side, especially Athena.
-Though they can't help him directly.
+Though they can't help him directly, they can give him advice and the stuff he needs.

 - Taken for Granite: With Medusa’s head, he does this to both the sea monster (saving Andromeda) and Polydectes (saving his mother).